msf/msf.github.io/blogpost-improving-dune-API.md

 Running a filter or query on an existing result requires:

 - **Reading/Querying Cached Results**: Support our cached Results format.
-- **Low-Latency Response**: Queries must return results within 100-200 milliseconds for interactive use.
+- **Low-Latency Response**: Queries must return within 100-200 milliseconds for interactive use.
 - **Cost-Effective Execution**: Ensuring execution is inexpensive enough to allow multiple requests per user interaction.

 This diagram illustrates the architecture of a typical DuneSQL deployment, including the Dune Website, Dune API, Query Execution layer, and the DuneSQL clusters.